Trump's social media summit doesn't include social media companies

-Facebook, which confirmed it wasn't invited to the event earlier this week, declined to comment on Trump's remarks.
-Twitter, Google and The White House didn't immediately respond to requests for comment.
+Trump himself has alleged Twitter makes it hard for people to follow him but has offered no evidence.
+He's also met with Twitter CEO Jack Dorsey and complained about losing followers.

+Many of the attendees at Thursday's event, which kicked off just after a Twitter outage, have increasingly accused social media companies of attempting to hamper their growth and reach.
+Facebook, Twitter and Google have repeatedly denied these accusations.

-Another attendee of The White House's social media summit will be James O'Keefe, the founder and CEO of Project Veritas, a conservative news outlet whose hidden-camera videos are popular on YouTube.
+James O'Keefe, head of Project Veritas, a conservative news outlet whose hidden-camera videos are popular on YouTube, attended the summit.
 Project Veritas has been accused of editing videos to twist what their subjects say, and of attempting to trick reporters at The Washington Post into pursuing a false story.

-"Project Veritas can be synergistic with the Trump administration to pull back the curtain surrounding Big Tech," O'Keefe said in a statement.

-Republicans Sen. Marsha Blackburn, R-Tenn, and Rep. Matt Gaetz, R-Fla, were also invited to the summit, according to Politico.
-YourVoice America host Bill Mitchell, who has promoted the extremist QAnon conspiracy, tweeted last week that he planned to attend the summit.
+Sen. Marsha Blackburn, a Republican from Tennessee, and Rep. Matt Gaetz, a Republican from Florida, were also invited to the summit, according to Politico.
+YourVoice America host Bill Mitchell, who's promoted the extremist QAnon conspiracy, tweeted last week that he planned to attend the summit.
 Various conservatives groups including the Heritage Foundation, Prager University and the Media Research Center got invites as well, according to The Washington Post.

 On Thursday, advocacy groups such as the Muslim Advocates accused Trump of holding the summit to pressure social media companies into not enforcing their online rules.